The Adrienne Arsht Center for the Performing Arts in Miami, FL

-Several decades in the making, the Center and its two massive buildings straddle Biscayne Boulevard like enormous ships anchored at a dock.
+The Center and its two massive buildings straddle Biscayne Boulevard like enormous ships anchored at a dock.
 With all that it offers inside – from Broadway shows to international symphony orchestras, from opera and classical ballet to the biggest names in jazz, comedy and rock music – the Center has indeed become an anchor of another kind.

 The 570,000-square-foot Center has been an important addition to a phenomenon some are calling a cultural renaissance that is putting Miami on the map as a world art hub.
 Planned since the 1970s, it opened in 2006, soon earning a nickname as Miami’s “New Town Square.”

 On the north side of downtown Miami, the Center sits in the middle of a once-blighted corridor that is exploding with development.
 A few blocks south on Biscayne Boulevard, the $131 million Perez Art Museum of Miami opened in late 2013, and several miles north unfolds the trifecta of Wynwood, Midtown and the Miami Design District, with their public murals, popular artwalks, world-famous restaurants, collections, designers and luxury condos.
 The Center also incorporates the launching of world premiere and cross-medium performances in conjunction with the annual Art Basel Miami Beach blockbuster gallery and art show.